 Several major highways cross the trail and access is available

 to many places.
 In the north, buses run to Wilpena Pound and

 There are many access points near Adelaide and the Barossa Valley.

 In the south, a train and buses run to Victor Harbour.
-The Friends site shows all transport
+The Friends site

-The SA Department of Environment and Heritage publish 2 guide books
+The SA Department of Environment and Heritage publish 2 guide

 for the trail.
 These are essential as the maps in the books clearly

 show the trails route.
 Compared to guides in other areas, I find the

 fairly poor in detail so follow the maps.
 The guide also includes